-Here’s Why You Shouldn’t Plug Space Heaters Into Power Strips
+Why You Shouldn’t Use Extension Cords for Space Heaters

-Before you plug one in, know this: Heating is the second leading cause of house fires (behind cooking), according to the National Safety Council, and in most cases, those fires involve space heaters.
+Heating is the second leading cause of house fires (behind cooking), according to the National Safety Council.
+In most cases, those fires involve space heaters.

 As temperatures drop and winter leaves people craving a quick and comfy supplemental source of warmth, many consider pulling out a trusty space heater or investing in a new one.